Integrating Online And Offline Marketing Strategies In-store

 Ensure your social media links and website details are printed on all the posters that you display, whether on pavement signs, snap frame posters or in your window displays.

-Create a sense of community via comprehensive communication with customers across channels - communicate online, on digital signs, paper posters, and brochures and flyers.
-Social media sites are a hotspot for online community-building, so advertise these clearly at your POS.
-Many passersby won't have time to stop and enter your premises the first time around.
-If, however, your social media and website are clearly advertised and easily accessible, they can type in your name or follow a QR code link in order to find out more information.
+Many passersby won't have time to stop and enter your premises at first.
+If, however, your social media and website are clearly advertised and easily accessible, they can type in your name or follow a QR code link in order to find more information.

-This is a great way for restaurants to entice customers; if an interested customer finds your social media feeds and website alike are filled with gorgeous images and mouthwatering meal descriptions, then they are going to be much more likely to want to interact with your page and make a booking.
 The same is true for fashion stores.
-Passing customers may have a shopping goal already in mind, and won't have time to stop and browse through the rails when they see an attractive outfit.
+Passing customers may have a shopping goal already in mind, and won't have time to stop and browse when they see an attractive outfit.

 Display social media comments and reviews on digital posters